dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

      need a stack to push it onto, but the stack needs `sp`.

-     Fortunately, the arm1176 provides (at least) three coprocessor registers for "process and thread id's."
+     Fortunately, the arm1176 provides (at least) three coprocessor scratch registers for "process and thread id's."
 However, since the values are not interpreted by the hardware, they can be used to store arbitrary values.
 The screenshot of page 3-129 (chapter 3 of the arm 1176.pdf manual) below gives the instructions.

      (Note: this kind of arm lore is a good reason to reach chapter 3 of the arm1176: there are all sorts of weirdo little operations that when you add cleverness can let you do neat stuff not possible on